askworkshop/ask2019/program.md

 ---
 ## Sunday, 15th December 2019

-*<b>09:00<\b> - 11:00*: Invited talk 5
+* <b>09:00<\b> - 11:00*: Invited talk 5

- - A tale of 3 competitions: On cryptanalysis competitions for new use-cases of symmetric crypto Christian Rechberger (Graz University of Technology, Austria)
+ - A tale of 3 competitions: On cryptanalysis competitions for new use-cases of symmetric crypto, Christian Rechberger (Graz University of Technology, Austria)
  - Cube Attacks on KECCAK Keyed Modes,
   Willi Meier (FHNW, Switzerland)